Amy Jane Agnew, Esq.

 Knight, et al. v.
 DOCCS, et al., 18-cv-7172 (SDNY)

-Ms. Agnew is counsel for a class of disabled prisoners within the New York State Department of Corrections and Community Supervision, who must undertake intermittent self-catheterization to empty their bladders.
-DOCCS refuses to provide the plaintiffs with clean, sterile catheters and forces patients to rewash single-use catheters, causing the plaintiff class unnecessary UTIs, painful infections and hospitalizations.
-Counsel just successfully defended a motion to dismiss.
+The firm serves as counsel for a putative class of disabled prisoners within the New York State Department of Corrections and Community Supervision, who must undertake intermittent self-catheterization to empty their bladders.
+DOCCS was forcing the plaintiffs to rewash single-use catheters, causing the plaintiff class unnecessary UTIs, painful infections and hospitalizations.
+The firm just successfully defended a motion to dismiss.

 Medina v.
 Buther, 15-cv-1955 (SDNY)

-Ms. Agnew represents a blind (now former) prisoner in a federal action against the New York State Department of Corrections and its employees.
+The firm represented a legally blind prisoner in a federal action against the New York State Department of Corrections and its employees.
 The complaint alleged three distinct Constitutional violations under 42 U.S.C. § 1983, as well as violations of the ADA and Rehabilitation Acts.
-The Southern District of New York granted mandatory injunctions against DOCCS, ordering them to treat Ms. Agnew’s client with effective medication and grant other ADA accommodations.
+The district court granted mandatory injunctions against DOCCS, ordering them to treat the firm's client with effective medication and grant other ADA accommodations.
 A contempt proceeding was held in September of 2018, resulting in a 92 page opinion finding Defendants in contempt of court.
 See, Medina v.
 Buther, 2019 U.S. Dist.
 LEXIS 23529 (S.D.N.Y.
 2019)

 Stewart v.
 City of New York, 15-cv-7652 (SDNY)